MBKwon/MBObjectPoolManager/README.md

 ```

-If you free memory without reusing objects, call this method
+If you release all objects to free a memory that is allocated by those for reuse, should call this method

 ```objective-c